riyazdf/dockercon-workshop/trust/README.md

    Tagging nigelpoulton/alpine@sha256:dc89ce8401da81f24f7ba3f0ab2914ed9013608bdba0b7e7e5d964817067dc06 as nigelpoulton/alpine:trusted
    ```

    Take note of the difference between the pull of a signed image with Docker Content Trust enabled and disabled.
-With Docker Content Trust enabled the image pull is converted froma tagged image pull to a digest image pull.
+With Docker Content Trust enabled the image pull is converted from a tagged image pull to a digest image pull.

 In this step you have seen how to enable and disable Docker Content Trust.
 You have also seen how to sign images that you push.
 For more information about Docker Content Trust, see [the documentation](https://docs.docker.com/engine/security/trust/).